ALPS: Improved Optimization for Highly Sparse One-Shot Pruning for Large Language Models: : Effective LLM pruning in One-shot

 where $\rho>0$ is the quadratic penalty parameter.
 We minimize the augmented Lagrangian with respect to $\mathbf{W}$ and $\mathbf{D}$ alternatively, followed by a dual update.
 We get the following update at iteration $t$:

+where $ \mathbf{H}=\mathbf{X}^\top \mathbf{X} +\lambda_2 \mathbf{I}$.
 Here, the $\mathbf{W}$-update aims to minimize the objective by solving a system of equations, while the $\mathbf{D}$ update enforces sparsity by using the projection operator $P_k(\cdot)$, which projects an input matrix onto the set of matrices with at most $k$ non-zero elements.
 The dual update on matrix $\mathbf{V}$ ensures consistency between $\mathbf{W}$ and $\mathbf{D}$.
 As the iterations~\eqref{eq:admm-update} progress, our proposed method concurrently identifies the support of the weight matrix and updates the weights on the determined support.

 \textbf{$\rho$ update scheme.\,\,} In practice, we observe that the sequence of updates~\eqref{eq:admm-update} and the resulting solution can be sensitive to the choice of the penalty parameter $\rho$.
 A small $\rho$ leads to slow convergence due to large changes in the support of $\mathbf{D}$ across iterations, while a large $\rho$ may compromise solution quality though the support stabilizes early on.
 To balance support quality and convergence speed, we introduce a novel penalty parameter update scheme.
 Starting with a small $\rho$, we gradually increase it every few iterations, with the increase rate proportional to the change in the support of $\mathbf{D}$.
-The detailed $\rho$ update scheme is provided in Section \ref{sect:expt-setup}.
-This scheme allows our algorithm to explore and find a good support when $\rho$ is small and converge rapidly as $\rho$ grows.
+The detailed $\rho$ update scheme is provided in Appendix \ref{sect:expt-setup}.
+This scheme allows our algorithm to explore and find a good support when $\rho$ is small and to converge rapidly as $\rho$ grows, as demonstrated experimentally in Appendix \ref{sect:rhoexps}.

 Algorithm~\ref{alg:admm} outlines the proposed operator-splitting technique with the $\rho$ update scheme.
-The convergence of Algorithm~\ref{alg:admm} is guaranteed by the following theorem, with its proof provided in Section \ref{sect:proofadmm}.
+The convergence of Algorithm~\ref{alg:admm} is guaranteed by the following theorem, with its proof provided in Appendix \ref{sect:proofadmm}.
 We note that existing convergence results for operator-splitting type methods (e.g., ADMM) focus on convex or continuous problems \citep{hong2016convergence,wang2019global}.
-However, our result guarantees the convergence on a non-convex, non-continuous $\ell_0$-constrained problem, which, to the best of our knowledge, is the first convergence result for such a problem.
+However, our result guarantees the convergence on a non-convex, non-continuous $\ell_0$-constrained problem, which, to the best of our knowledge, is a novel convergence result for such a problem.

 \begin{thm} Let $\left\{\mathbf{D}^{(t)}\right\}_{t=0}^\infty$ and $\left\{\mathbf{W}^{(t)}\right\}_{t=0}^\infty$ be the sequences generated in Algorithm \ref{alg:admm}.
 Suppose the penalty parameter $\{\rho_t\}_{t=1}^\infty$ chosen in Algorithm \ref{alg:admm} satisfies $\sum_{t=1}^\infty 1/\rho_t < \infty$.
 It then holds